 | 3 | Rewrite key pages for extractability | Clearer brand definition, direct answers, proof blocks, tables, and aligned schema |

-| 4 | Map authority gaps | Missing third-party sources, reviews, profiles, partner pages, directories, and comparison opportunities |
+| 4 | Map authority gaps and begin first citations | Missing third-party sources, reviews, profiles, partner pages, directories, and comparison opportunities.
+Audit Google Business Profile for completeness and category consistency; connect the GBP notebook.
+Identify 3 to 5 Reddit threads or comparison pages where a genuine brand mention is appropriate. |

 The order matters.
 If Week 2 shows access conflicts, fix those before rewriting every article.
 If Week 1 shows Gemini knows your brand but not your category, clarify entity language and source consistency.
 If competitors dominate every non-branded prompt, authority work may matter more than another blog post.